boundedcontext/bounded-context-language-sample/definitions.md

 	dump environment 'release-0.8.13';

-Aswell, you can optionally include all of the command and event log data by specifying the following statement:
+You can optionally include all of the command and event log data by specifying the _with logs_ modifier.
+You can do this with the following statement:

 	dump environment 'release-0.8.13' with logs;